williamw520/zigjr/README.md

 zig-out/bin/hello < data/hello_stream.json
 ```

 Some more sample data files.
-Examine the data files in the `data` directory to
+Examine the data files in the [Data](data) directory to
 see how they exercise the message handlers.
 ```
 zig-out/bin/calc.exe < data/calc_add.json